Emurgo/yoroi-frontend/docs/specs/code/UNIT_OF_ACCOUNT.md

 # Abstract

-Describe the ability to see and input ADA amount in another currency.
+Describe the ability to let the user see and input ADA amount in another currency.

 # Proposal